LukePappa/myOS/o.md

-Ourism holds that ultimate truth exists, that it is beyond words, and that it may be found in the present moment.
-The aim of Ourism is to enlighten mankind through this knowledge.
+Ourism holds that ultimate truth exists, that it transcends words, and that it can be discovered in the present moment.
+The aim of Ourism is to enlighten mankind by disseminating this knowledge.